triplewy/quic/README.md

 - Mozilla: [neqo](https://github.com/mozilla/neqo)
 - Litespeed: [lsquic](https://github.com/litespeedtech/lsquic)

-There are many more Quic implementations listed [here](https://github.com/quicwg/base-drafts/wiki/Implementations)
+There are many more QUIC implementations listed [here](https://github.com/quicwg/base-drafts/wiki/Implementations)

 ## Discussion

-- Benchmark multiple Quic clients as well?
+- Benchmark multiple QUIC clients as well?
   - For instance, I'd imagine mvfst's client is optimized to work with mvfst's server
 - Benchmark congestion window handling?
 - How to ensure statistical significance between results?
-- Will ample configuration be required for each Quic implementation?
+- Will ample configuration be required for each QUIC implementation?

 ## Timeline

-1. Get Quic/HTTP3 servers up and running for at least 3 different implementations
+1. Get QUIC/HTTP3 servers up and running for at least 3 different implementations
 2. Create example web pages for each experiment
-3. Measure PLTs for each Quic server without any network manipulation
+3. Measure PLTs for each QUIC server without any network manipulation
 4. TBD